xcodemind/naturalcc/README.md

 ## License
-naturalcode is MIT-licensed.
+naturalcc is MIT-licensed.
 The license applies to the pre-trained models as well.

 ## Citation
 Please cite as: